AustinSteil/generate-files-model/README.md

 - **Validation support** - Required field enforcement
 - **Dark mode** - Full light/dark mode support

+For a demo of this component, see the Jobs tab's demand level sections in the main application.

 ## Configuration

 ### Template Variables (vars.json)